sshort1996/Silica/README.md

-# Obsidian-CLI
+# Silica-CLI

 A CLI tool for managing Obsidian notes via neovim.
 WIP.

 ## Installing
-Clone the directory, then compile using
+Clone the directory, then build using
+`make`
+and install using
+`make install`
-`gcc -Iutils -o build/main src/main.c utils/utils.c -lreadline` (unless I've decided to commit the executable this time).
-Then move the resulting executable into `/usr/local/bin` or similar on MacOS, or any other directory either on system PATH, or add your own.
-Give execute permissions on the executable with `sudo chmod +x /usr/local/bin/obs`.
+You may need to give execute permissions on the executable with `sudo chmod +x /usr/local/bin/silica`.

 ## Usage
-Tool has four options currently (more to be added):
+The tool can be used either via the command line or a TUI.
+The command line has four options currently (more to be added):
 ![info](static/info.png)

 `obs config` is used to initially set the location of your obsidian vault, and your OpenAI API key (to be used for parsing file contents and renaming files).